ganesh-stem/Helios_2025_Solution/README.md

 1. **Medium risk level is optimal:** Features using `_risk_medium` consistently outperformed `_risk_high` (too rare) and `_risk_low` (no signal)

-2. **Quartile and sextile time bins are optimal:** 4 to 6 bins over the data range captured the right temporal granularity.
+2. **Quartile and sextile time bins are optimal:** 4 to 6 bins over the data range captured the right level of detail.

 3. **Compound features outperform single risks:** Combinations like `drought × excess_precip` capture market-relevant stress patterns better than individual risks